nyuudo/May-the-Fetch-Be-With-You/readme.md

 A simple web project that collects data from a Star Wars themed API.

-I repurposed this small project to practice typescript, fetching data, state management and testing in REACT.
+I repurposed this small project to practice typescript, fetching data, state management and unit testing in REACT.